ITIL text version

 "A means of delivering value to Customers by facilitating outcomes customers want to achieve without the ownership of specific costs or risks.
 The role of the Service Provider is to manage these costs and risks appropriately, spreading them over multiple customers if possible"

 "Someone who buys goods or services.
 The customer of an IT service provider is the person or group who defines and agrees the service level targets.
-The term is also sometimes used informally to mean user - for example, 'This is a customer-focused organisation".
+The term is also sometimes used informally to mean user - for example, 'This is a customer-focused organization".

 "Those who use the service on a day-to-day basis.
 Users are distinct from customers, as some customers do not use the IT service directly."